 Rather, a foreign transaction fee is charged by your credit card issuer when financial transactions are made outside of the country.
 For example, you could incur this fee when purchasing your rail tickets online in advance of your Europe trip.

-Though the fees are relatively small at 1-5%, they can add up as you are booking your European vacation and, of course, while purchasing meals and souvenirs during your trip.
+Though the fees are relatively small at 1-5%, they add up as you are booking your European vacation and, of course, while purchasing meals and souvenirs during your trip.

 So, before you make reservations or bookings for your Europe trip, check that your credit card doesn’t charge foreign transaction fees.